All Photos: Wendy Goodfriend

 Put it all together:

 10. Preheat oven to 350ºF.
 Measure out 2 cups of squash puree.
 (Reserve any remaining squash for another purpose.)
-Beat together squash, sugar, spices, salt, cream, and bourbon.
-Whisk in eggs, one at a time.
+Beat squash, sugar, spices, salt, bourbon (optional) and eggs together.
+Beat in cream.
 Pour into pie shell and bake until slightly puffed and set, with the center still a little jiggly, about 45 minutes.
 Let cool on a rack.
 Serve with whipped cream.